Postdoctoral Fellowship in Translational Medicine

 - How are human subjects / data / specimens involved in the study as opposed to laboratory models?

-The remaining seven pages of your plan should include: a research plan, the mentor’s research record, as well as a description of how the mentoring experience will enhance the applicant’s career development in Translational Medicine.
+The remaining eight pages of your plan should include: a research plan, the mentor’s research record, as well as a description of how the mentoring experience will enhance the applicant’s career development in Translational Medicine.
 A key component of Translational Medicine involves collaborative programs that span non-clinical and clinical domains, potentially involving multiple laboratories, advisers, and institutions.

 Applicants should use a format similar to the format specified for grants submitted to the National Institutes of Health, including a description of the objective(s), the rationale, methods of approach, and a bibliography of major references (bibliographies are not included in the page limit).
 Preliminary results, if any, should also be included.
 A project timeline is suggested.
 The first use of any abbreviation or acronym should be preceded by the full name or description or included in a footnote.